KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hades-problem.md

 To get Persephone underground, they used the cultural mechanism of their time: **bride capture**.
 They took the **Centropic Structural Keeper** (Hades) and forced him to commit an **Entropic Narrative Act** (kidnapping) to make the seasonal mathematics work in their story.

 **What the myth encodes:**
-- Declivous motion = dormancy / death phase of cycle
+- Declivous motion = dormancy phase of cycle (narrative)
-- Acclivous motion = renewal / rebirth phase of cycle
+- Acclivous motion = renewal phase of cycle (narrative)
 - Marriage = structural integration of seasonal pattern
 - Hades' role = lawful regulation of the boundary between life and death